fluent/fluent-bit-docs/pipeline/filters/lua.md

 #### Configuration

-Configuration to get a json key with datetime and convert it to another format.
+Use this configuration to obtain a JSON key with `datetime`, and then convert it to another format.

 {% tabs %}
 {% tab title="fluent-bit.conf" %}